Notice: This page requires JavaScript to function properly.

 Why RDS?

-With this approach, we can fully manage our database from a local computer, not even through the console, but with tools convenient for you, such as pgAdmin for PostgreSQL or MySQL Workbench for MySQL.
+With this approach, we can fully manage our database from a local computer, not even through the console, but with tools that are convenient for you, such as pgAdmin for PostgreSQL or MySQL Workbench for MySQL.
 This means our workflow won't be any different from working with a database stored locally.
-The only difference is that the data won't take up space on your workstation; it will be stored in the cloud, graciously provided by RDS.
+The only difference is that the data won't take up space on your workstation; it will be stored in the cloud, generously provided by RDS.

 1. What is AWS RDS?